neohcs/SongPen/README.md

 Since the app was designed mobile-first it is recommended to switch the viewport to mobile view.

-Credit for thw texts used for illustrationgo to POEMPORTRAITS and Google AI.
+Credit for the texts used for illustration go to POEMPORTRAITS and Google AI.